Stock market today: Wall Street falls on double dose of disappointing economic data, as Meta sinks

-NEW YORK (AP) — U.S. stocks fell Thursday on worries about a potentially toxic cocktail for financial markets, one where inflation remains stubbornly high but the economy's growth flags.
-A sharp drop for Facebook's parent company, one of Wall Street's most influential stocks, also dragged the market lower.
+NEW YORK (AP) — Worries about a potentially toxic cocktail combining stubbornly high inflation with a flagging economy dragged U.S. stocks lower on Thursday.
+A sharp drop for Facebook's parent company, one of Wall Street's most influential stocks, also hurt the market.

+The S&P 500 fell 0.5% and sliced some of the gain off what had been a big winning week.
+It looked to be heading for a much worse loss in the morning, when it tumbled as much as 1.6%.

-The S&P 500 was 0.4% lower in late trading after paring an earlier drop of 1.6%.
-The Dow Jones Industrial Average was down 371 points, or 1%, after earlier falling more than 700.
-The Nasdaq composite was 0.6% lower, with less than an hour remaining in trading.
+The Dow Jones Industrial Average dropped 375 points, or 1%, after earlier falling 700 points.
+The Nasdaq composite sank 0.6%.

 Expectations had built high for Meta, along with the other "Magnificent Seven" stocks that drove most of the stock market's returns last year.
 They need to hit a high bar to justify their high stock prices.

-The entire U.S. stock market felt the pressure of another rise in Treasury yields following the disappointing data on the U.S. economy.
-The report shot directly at one of the hopes that had sent the S&P 500 to record after record this year: The economy can avoid a deep recession and support strong profits for companies, even if high inflation takes a while to fully get under control.
+The entire U.S. stock market felt the pressure of another rise in Treasury yields following disappointing data on the U.S. economy.
+The report undercut a central hope that's sent the S&P 500 to record after record this year: The economy can avoid a deep recession and support strong profits for companies, even if high inflation takes a while to get fully under control.

 But Thursday’s report said the U.S. economy’s growth slowed to a 1.6% annual rate during the first three months of this year from 3.4% at the end of 2023.

-Note: This story has been corrected to reflect the closing level of the S&P 500.
-It finished at 5,048.42, not 4,048.42.